kailash-manasarovar/statement/docs/timeline/2025/december.md

 - Are they still doing the *who goes to prison* deals?
 - I guess so.
 - I see the man a few days later, and he looks *completely* different and appears to be with a bunch of other Americans and his accent is nothing at all like Gabriel's, but he is definitely the same size, shape, and hair-color, the way they do.
-- In September 2026, I'm glad to see evidence of how they were messing with my head back then, and I also think Gabriel Silva is a CIA spy sent to Polygon knowing fully well what was intended for me in Bali.
+- In September 2026, I'm glad to see evidence of how they were messing with my head back then about an ongoing investigation, and I also think Gabriel Silva is a CIA spy sent to Polygon knowing fully well what was intended for me in [Bali](../2024/may.md#bali).

 ## Someone tells me to pack and puts a date and time in my Google calendar